Tiny wrists in cuffs: How police use force against children - NewsBreak

 “The wrong flinch, they could have shot him,” she said.
 “The wrong words out of my mouth, they could have shot me.”

 In the years since, Charleston ushered in a new mayor and a new police chief.
-They pointed to changes they've made: banning some weapons and chokeholds, requiring body cameras and offering more mental health and de-escalation training.
+They pointed to changes they have made: banning some weapons and chokeholds, requiring body cameras and offering more mental health and de-escalation training.

 “Since I became chief of police, we have worked to review policies and provide our officers with the tools they need to keep all our residents and visitors safe — but together we can always do more,” Chief Tyke Hunt said.